Frequently Asked Questions

 The best thing you can do is talk to your local officials about the trail project you are interested in.
 It is also important that the facility you are interested in is on a plan.
 When you speak with local officials, ask them if you can find that facility on a plan.
 You can also discuss the project with the Association of Government or Metropolitan Planning Organization it is located in.

-I work for a jurisdiction or municipality within Utah, how do I make sure UDOT knows about trails in my area that I believe could be a good fit for the UTN?
+I work for a jurisdiction or municipality within Utah, how do I make sure UDOT knows about trails in my area that I believe could be a good fit for the Utah Trail Network?

 UDOT will be looking closely at existing Regional Transportation Plans (RTPs) and the Long Range Transportation plan for trail projects that meet the eligibility requirements on the Process page.
 That being said, we understand that not every great project might be captured on those plans, so we encourage you to reach out to the Trails Division if there is a project in your area that should be considered.